seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 Hath Cassius lived
 To be but mirth and laughter to his Brutus,
-When grief, and blood ill-temper’d, vexeth him?
+When grief, and blood ill-temper'd, vexeth him?

 **BRUTUS**
-When I spoke that, I was ill-temper’d too.
+When I spoke that, I was ill-temper'd too.

 **CASSIUS**
 Do you confess so much?
 Give me your hand.